TomWhitwell/SlowMovie/README.md

 ```

-You can view a list of compatible e-ink devices by [clicking here](https://github.com/robweber/vsmp-epd/blob/main/README.md#displays-implemented).
+You can view a list of compatible e-ink devices on the [VSPM-EPD repo](https://github.com/robweber/vsmp-epd/blob/main/README.md#displays-implemented).

 ### Running as a service